nyu-ossd-s20/project-evaluation/mongoDB_evaluation.md

 Describe the process that you needed to follow:

 1. how involved was the process? <br>
-	Gave step by step
+	Gave step by step, so it was easy to follow.

 1. how long it take you? <br>
-	Around 30 minutes
+	Around 30 minutes, download took a while, but not sure if it was on my end.

 1. did you need to install additional packages or libraries? <br>
-	Yes, but it is done for me
+	Yes, but it was automatically done for me; I just had to follow the steps.

 1. were you able to build the code following the instructions? <br>
-	Yes
+	yep, build code can be found here! https://github.com/mongodb/mongo/blob/master/docs/building.md

 1. did you need to look for additional help in installing the environment? <br>
-	I had too look at their wiki
+	I had too look at their docs that just told install commands

 1. any other comments? <br>
 	Nope